candide-guevara/candide-guevara.github.io/_posts/language/2016-08-14-natural-vs-program-language.md

 ## Intuition Vs Rule application

 Getting back to the conscious/unconscious argument, the fact I struggle to understand some pieces of codes shows that I do not use the same parts of my brain for languages vs code.
 When I read code I am forcing myself consciously to think like the compiler.
-C++ template declaration are a good example.
+C++ template declarations are a good example.

 {% highlight c++ %}
   template <class Vector>